-Running on AC power
+Running on external power

-For information about connecting to AC power, refer to the Setup Instructions poster provided in the computer box.
+For information about connecting to external power, refer to the Setup Instructions poster provided in the computer box.

-The computer does not use battery power when the computer is connected to AC power with an approved AC adapter or an optional docking/expansion device.
+The computer does not use battery power when the computer is connected to external power with an approved AC adapter or an optional docking device or expansion product.

-A WARNING!
+WARNING!
 To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP.